History of Lama Temple

 How to Plan a Beijing Lama Temple Trip

 It only needs about 2 hours or less to look around the Lama Temple and it can be easily reached.
 So you can arrange it either in the morning or in the afternoon according to your own schedule, for example, you can go there after you visit Tian’anmen Square and Forbidden City.
-Lama Temple is only one attraction in Beijing.
+You can go to the nearby Wudaoying Hutong to taste the authentic flavor of Beijing.
 To enrich your Beijing tour, you can add another day to the Summer Palace and the Temple of Heaven.
-If you have more days, you can go for an in-depth Great Wall hiking or photography tour, and explore more hidden attractions in Beijing city.
+If you have more days, you should not miss Great Wall - the must-go place in Beijing, and explore more hidden attractions in Beijing city. ⨠ See more Beijing attractions.

 If you have any other questions or ideas, please feel free to contact us.
 We are specialized in customized tours according to your own interests, budgets, and traveling time.
 Our professional travel consultants are always ready to help!